OctopusDeploy/docs/docs/installation/installing-tentacles/azure-virtual-machines.md

 ## Adding the Tentacle agent extension

-After creating a virtual machine on Azure using the management portal, browse to the virtual machine, then click on **Extensions**:
+After creating a virtual machine on Azure using the management portal, browse to the virtual machine, then clickÂ onÂ **Extensions**:

 ![](/docs/images/3048116/3277917.png)